 The USS acting as an Application Function communicates with the NEF which corresponds to the NF consumer in clause 6.21.4 of TS 23.288 [6].

-Editor's note: The final list of parameters is FFS.

 The USS can either subscribe to notifications from the NEF (i.e. a Subscribe-Notify model) or request a single notification from the NEF (i.e. a Request-Response model).
 The USS request contains the following parameters:

 - Analytics ID = "movement behaviour";